JSAbrahams/mamba/README.md

     for i in 0 .. taylor step 2 do ans <- (x ^ (i + 2)) / (factorial (i + 2))
     ans
 ```

+Generally speaking, global variables can cause a lot of headaches.
+Immutable variables and pure functions make it easy to write declarative programs with no hidden dependencies.

 ### ⚠ Error handling